JuliaManifolds/Manifolds.jl/docs/src/maps.md

 Maps in __Manifolds__ are not required to be total.
 That is, given a domain $M$ and codomain $N$, a function $f \colon M \to N$ is not required to be defined on all of $M$ or to cover all of $N$.
-Consequently, it is left to the user to ensure that sensible inputs are provided to the maps and that inverses and pseudo-inverses are used appropriately.
+Consequently, it is left to the user to ensure that sensible inputs are provided to the maps and that true, left-, and right-inverses are defined and used appropriately.

 ```@autodocs
 Modules = [Manifolds]